Topological actions of Temperley-Lieb algebras and Representation Stability: Representation stability for Temperley-Lieb algebras at

 \

-To elucidate the above definition, note that an $\LS$-module comprises of a chain $\{V_n\}_{n \in \N}$, where each $V_n$ is a (left) representation (or module) of $\TL_n$, and for every inclusion $i_{m,n}: M_m \inj M_n$, there is a $\TL$-equivariant map $(i_{m,n})_*: V_m \to V_n$.
-Of course, there are more properties which an $\LS$-module will need to satisfy, and we will discuss that in future subsections.
+To elucidate the above definition, note that an $\LS$-module comprises of a chain $\{V_n\}_{n \in \N}$, where each $V_n$ is a (left) representation (or module) of $\TL_n$, and for every inclusion $F(i_{m,n}): M_m \inj M_n$, there is a $\TL$-equivariant map $(i_{m,n})_*: V_m \to V_n$ (we dropped the $F$ in the notation of $(i_{m,n})_*$ for notational ease).
+Of course, there are more properties which an $\LS$-module will need to satisfy, and we will discuss that in future Subsections.

 \